Ebele Okoye: Early life and education

-Okoye studied Fine and Applied Arts (Graphic design/Illustration) at the Institute of Management and Technology in Enugu from 1985 to 1989.
-On arriving in Germany in 2000, she did a guest program at the University of Cologne, which she promptly left to go register in Communication Design at the University of Applied Sciences in Düsseldorf.

-From 2003 to 2004, she trained in traditional 2D cartoon animation at the Internationale Filmschule Köln.
+On arriving in Germany in 2000, she did a guest program in African Studies at the University of Cologne, She continued with a study-stint in Communication Design at the University of Applied Sciences in Düsseldorf with a traineeship at the West German Broadcasting Corporation (WDR) From 2003 to 2004, she trained in traditional 2D cartoon animation at the Internationale Filmschule Köln.
 She is a fluent speaker of Igbo, English, and German.

 Career

-Ebele Okoye is active in fine and media arts and constantly shows her works in both one-man and group exhibitions (see below).
-She is the founder of Shrinkfish Media Lab, a production company based in Abuja.
+Before migrating to Germany in 200, Ebele Okoye was active in fine and media arts and constantly showed her works in both one-man and group exhibitions (see section).
+Upon graduation from the Animation school in 2004, Ebele briefly worked as a key animator in animation studios before venturing into independent animation production in 2006.